alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I improved a lot.

 **Thoughts**: Sometimes I understand that improvements or goals have to be classified statistically, but today, I really felt different, I improved a lot, that's all I know.

+### Day 46: August 05, Tuesday

+**Today's Progress**: Today I gave a presentation on my code in class.
+It went very well, and I also made progress with databases.

+**Thoughts**: Tomorrow I have a database demo, so today I practiced on it and made some progress with the code.